 - Look Beyond Facebook Ads

-Ready to run ads like data-driven and success-based digital marketing agency like us?
+Ready to run ads like a data-driven digital marketing agency?
 Let’s start!

 1. Plot Out Your Strategy

 Posting Facebook ads can be tricky.
-That’s why we first need to know why we’re going to use Facebook ads for your campaign before we dive into the checklist.
+That's why we need to know it's importance for your campaign first before we dive into the checklist.
 This will help you create a solid Facebook ad campaign that you can further optimize with the checklist.
-Look at these tips on how to optimize Facebook ads in 2019.
-You’re welcome.

 To create a successful Facebook ad, you need to know what your objectives are.
 You need to be precise when it comes to thinking of a target.
 It’s easy to say “conversions,” but there are many types that need to be considered, such as acquiring leads, sign-ups, or through a product sale.
-Facebook defined the advertising objectives for you.
+In most cases, Facebook defines the advertising objectives for you.
 But, we’ll get right on to discuss that a bit later.

 Is my business a start-up or a household name already?
 Honestly answering this will help you set key performance indicators (KPIs) and the priorities of creating a Facebook advert.
 It will also decide on the budget, target audience, and overall strategy of your Facebook ad.